Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles: Twisted Kuperberg invariants via twisted Drinfeld doubles

 \subsection{Main theorem}

-Let $H$ be an involutory Hopf superalgebra as before.
+Let $H$ be as in the beginning of this section.
 By the two-sided cointegral/integral condition, the double $D(H)$ is ribbon with $b=1,\b=\e$.
-As in Proposition \ref{prop: ribbon of TDD}, we let $G\sb\Aut(H)$ be a subgroup over which $\sqrt{\rH}$ exists, so that $\uDH_G$ is ribbon and we can define the invariant $\rt_{\uDH}^{\rho}(T)$ of Section \ref{section: quantum invariants of G-tangles}.
+As in Proposition \ref{prop: ribbon of TDD}, we let $G\sb\Aut(H)$ be a subgroup over which $\sqrt{\rH}$ exists, so that $\uDH|_G$ is ribbon and we can define the invariant $P_H^{\rho}(K)$ of Subsection \ref{subs: invs from TDDs}.
 Then, the main theorem of the present paper is the following:

-\begin{theorem} Let $K$ be a knot in $S^3$ and $\rho:\pi_1(S^3\sm K)\to G\sb\Aut(H)$ be a homomorphism.
+\begin{theorem} Let $(K,\rho)$ be a $G$-knot in $S^3$.
 Then the Reshetikhin-Turaev invariant of $K$ from the twisted Drinfeld double of $H$ recovers the twisted Kuperberg invariant as follows: